tii-qfoundry/PDK_QFoundry/README.md

 Maximum Feature Size (Junctions) | 300 $nm$ |
 Metal Thickness | 200 $nm$ |

-#### Layer 3/0 - Positive Lithography - Laser
+#### Layer 3/0 - Positive Lithography - EBeam
-Second metalization layer using low resolution lithography for the fabrication of metal patches or other metal features.
+Second metalization layer using high resolution lithography for the fabrication of metal patches or other metal features.
 > ``📝``
 > Layout Components are specified as positive cells i.e. you draw the cells where metalization is desired.
 You can definbe layout strctures in Layer 3/0 or 4/0 but not both.